GRAVEDDIGER/mioreact/README.md

 - React router dom
 - Styled Components
 - React UUID
+- Frebase
+- React-Tostify

 ## Why Styled Components?

 The reason is that it mades easier to format the css because the code is fragmented into the components.
-And at the same time helps to avoid the class overlaping
+And at the same time helps to avoid the class overlaping.
+This library makes the job of making the site responsive very enjoyable.

+## React Tostify

+Ive used this library to send notification to the user during the purchase procedure.

+## Fomr Validation

+I didnt used a library to manage forms, the validation process is guaranted by a customHook that implements a Object whith the Regular expresions and the text responses to evety validation.
+The structure of the Object is :
+{key:regExp:{/regular expresion/,
+response:"Text response"}}

+## Firebase Backend Service

+Ive used the Firestore Databse in the Backend of the site.
+The database counts with 3 itemCollections that allocate the data provided for and by the user.

+1. products : contains the data of the items to be purchased (ive used the data in the Fake Store API web)
+2. users : contains the information of every user loged on the site
+3. orders : contains the register of every purchase and includes User data, items purchased with basic information and calculated data like the total price and payment methods.

+## Firebase Authentication

+Ive used the firebase google auth service to ensure the user a easy access to the site, in case of register it takes the data provided by google and auto completes part of the registration form.

 ## Demostration

 ![](Mio-Sublimacion.gif)

+## The site was builded using the Create New App CLI

 ## Available Scripts